Thomas B. Wallace III, CCM, CCE, ECM, Partner

 He has also been active in the Club Managers Association of America (CMAA) including numerous committee roles locally and nationally and served as the Pittsburgh Chapter President in 2010.

-Tom is currently the chair of National Club Association’s Membership Committee and a member of the Governance Committee.
-Additionally, Tom is a national board member for Tee It Up For The Troops.
+Tom is currently the Secretary/Treasurer of National Club Association.
+Additionally, he is a national board member for Tee It Up For The Troops.

 Tom is known for his experience in transformational leadership, and he is recognized as the architect of some of the most loyal and high-performing teams of associates during his management days.
 His educational contributions to the industry have provided countless clubs, managers, and directors with clarification of goals, objectives, and “club culture” attributes necessary for establishing outstanding platforms and metrics to success.